slostett/MGH-AI-Research/README.md

 The model showed improved DICE score based sensitivity, decreased specificity and comparable but slightly decreased accuracy on the test data when compared to traditional U-net architectures when skip connections were kept.
 ![](results.png)

-Example delineations are provided below
+Example delineations are provided below.
 ![](example1.png)
 ![](example2.png)
 ![](example3.png)